Mike Montgomery (basketball)

-Michael John Montgomery (born February 27, 1947) is a retired American basketball coach.
+Michael John Montgomery (born February 27, 1947) is an American former basketball coach.
 He is best known for his 18-year tenure at Stanford (1986–2004), where he led the program to 12 NCAA Tournaments, including a Final Four appearance in 1998.
 Montgomery previously served as head coach at the Montana (1978–1986).
 Following his time at Stanford, he coached the Golden State Warriors of the National Basketball Association (NBA) for two seasons (2004–2006) before ending his career at the University of California (2008–2014).
 He announced his retirement from coaching following the 2013–14 season.

 Over his 32-year collegiate coaching career, Montgomery made 16 NCAA Tournaments, captured 6 conference championships, and amassed nearly 700 victories.
 He also led Stanford to the NIT championship in 1991.

 Early years

 Born and reared in Long Beach, California, Montgomery graduated from its Millikan High School and attended Long Beach State.
 He received a Bachelor of Arts degree in physical education from Long Beach State and later a Master's degree in physical education from Colorado State University in Fort Collins.
 Montgomery is an alumni member of Sigma Alpha Epsilon fraternity, which he joined while at Long Beach State.